airbnb/streamalert/streamalert_cli/_infrastructure/modules/tf_lambda/README.md

 * CloudWatch log group
 * CloudWatch metric alarms related to Lambda

-All StreamAlert Lambda functions will eventually leverage this module.
+All StreamAlert Lambda functions should leverage this module.

 The created IAM role has permission to publish CloudWatch logs and metrics.
-To add function-specific permissions, attach/inline them to the created IAM role.
+To add function-specific permissions, attach them to the created IAM role.

 ## Example
 ```hcl